GriffithUniLibrary/research-data-management/content/2-library_resources.md

 # Why good data manangement practice?
 ![Image representing verify protect share](https://github.com/GULibrarySandbox/RDM_practice_space/blob/7c59c3f8f9e7a3ceab6601f40f2f7bcc8b4a9192/images/2022-06-Data_Verify_Protect_Share.jpg)

-Managing the data that you use and generate from your reserach is integral to good research practice.
+Managing the data that you use and generate from your research is integral to good research practice.
 When done well, research data management facilitates:

  - Reliable **verification** of results
  - **Protection** of the intellectual and financial investment made in the creation of your data